-The detailed traffic rates are given in the Appendix of [15].
-We have medium and heavy traffic.
-Heavy traffic rates are set to be double the medium rates.
-Simulation models were built using OPNET (OPtimized Network Engineering Tool).
+The medium traffic rates are listed in Appendix A. Heavy traffic rates are set to be double the medium rates.
+Simulation models were built using OPNET (OPtimized Network

+Engineering Tool).
 Both simulation and fixed point algorithm were run on a SunSparc 20 workstation.